 But so far, the research surrounding the use of stimulants for treating depression is inconclusive.

 For example, in one study, using methylphenidate with antidepressants didn’t improve overall symptoms of depression.
-Similar results were found in another study that looked at the use of methylphenidate with antidepressants and one that evaluated using modafinil with antidepressants.

 Even though these studies found no overall benefit, they did show some improvement in symptoms, such as fatigue and tiredness.